“Scripturizing” Your Home: 10 Ways to Add Scripture Around Your HouseJun 17, 2018

 I love this beautiful clipboard for hanging verses, maybe mixed with a few photos.
 This could be a fun way to post each family members' memory verses, too.
 I found this one at DaySpring.

 These little cuties came from Michael's.
 I love it.
 I have it on my desk and use it for memory verses and to-do lists.
 Really, any cute little clipboard could work.
 Hobby Lobby has really cute clipboard ideas, too.

 Main Christian stores carry already made artwork that has Scripture on it.
 Don't think of it as lazy.
 Think of it as done.
 Buy it.
 Bring it home.
 Get it on the wall.
 I have two favorite stores for buying such items.
 Here they are.

 I love all things DaySpring.
 I have to admit that I probably buy more of their home decor items than cards, but I can't help myself.
-I love all their beautiful Scripture art and decor.
-If you hurry, you can still grab a special coupon just for my podcast listeners.
-Since I had the president of DaySpring on my show, DaySpring generously offered my listeners a $10 OFF ANY PURCHASE coupon!!
-(It expires soon!)
-You can check it out HERE (& listen to the amazing episode with James Barnett there, too!)
+I love all their beautiful Scripture art and decor. (& click here to listen to my conversation with James Barnett, president of DaySpring!)

 My friend Renee has Scripture all over her house.
 I always love seeing which verses she's chosen to put around her home.
 As I mentioned before, I get analysis paralysis when it comes to picking which verses to put where.
 But what Renee shared with me is that the vinyl verses on her walls were really easy to change out.
 So, these are really great options to add a little Truth around the house.
 Renee is actually really great at memorizing Scripture.
 Her whole family memorizes chapters at a time.
 I had her share some amazing tips for Scripture memorization HERE.
 You'll love them!